apache/buildstream/HACKING.rst

 to first install ``sphinx`` and ``sphinx-click``, using pip or some other mechanism::

-  pip install --user sphinx
+  pip3 install --user sphinx
-  pip install --user sphinx-click pip install --user sphinx_rtd_theme
+  pip3 install --user sphinx-click pip3 install --user sphinx_rtd_theme

 Furthermore, the documentation build requires that BuildStream itself be installed.